-This property exudes all the charm of Provence—boasting a beautiful garden with a spectacular variety of flowers and trees.
-An expansive pool is perfectly positioned overlooking the farmhouse, offering panoramic views of the valley and the Alpilles.
-The pool house is complete with a kitchenette, inviting you to dine and lounge outdoors.
+In all, this property exudes the charm of Provence - boasting a beautifully manicured garden with spectacular varieties of flowers and trees.
+The large pool is perfectly positioned overlooking the main farmhouse, and offers gorgeous panoramic views of the valley and Alpilles hills.
+The adjoining pool house is complete with a kitchenette, inviting guests to dine and lounge outdoors.

 5 bedroom/ 5 bathrooms sleeps 11